Section A: UK Care Worker Visa Rules

 Can I apply for Indefinite Leave to Remain (ILR) on a Care Worker Visa?

-Yes, after five continuous years in the UK under this visa, you can apply for ILR if you meet requirements like the full going rate salary, passing the Life in the UK Test, B1+ English proficiency, good character (criminal check), and no more than 180 days’ absence per year.
+Yes, after five continuous years in the UK under this visa, you can apply for ILR if you meet requirements like the full going rate salary, passing the Life in the UK Test, B1+ English proficiency, good character checks, and no more than 180 days’ absence per year.

 What can I do on a Care Worker Visa?

-You can work in your eligible job, take additional work in certain circumstances (e.g., same level or on the ISL, up to 20 hours weekly), study, do unpaid voluntary work for charities or statutory bodies, travel abroad, and bring eligible dependants.
+You can work in your eligible job, take additional work only within the limits set by the current supplementary employment rules, study, do unpaid voluntary work for charities or statutory bodies, travel abroad, and bring eligible dependants (where permitted by the date rules above).
 You cannot access public funds, change jobs without updating your visa, or do paid voluntary work.

 What alternatives exist if I cannot extend my Care Worker Visa?